stonepros/stone/doc/stoneadm/services/mon.rst

 Deploying additional monitors
 =============================

-A typical Ceph cluster has three or five monitor daemons that are spread across different hosts.
+A typical Stone cluster has three or five monitor daemons that are spread across different hosts.
 We recommend deploying five monitors if there are five or more nodes in your cluster.

 .. _CIDR: https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation

-Ceph deploys monitor daemons automatically as the cluster grows and Ceph scales back monitor daemons automatically as the cluster shrinks.
+Stone deploys monitor daemons automatically as the cluster grows and Stone scales back monitor daemons automatically as the cluster shrinks.
 The smooth execution of this automatic growing and shrinking depends upon proper subnet configuration.